-We own and operate more than 450 kilometres of stormwater channels and pipes across Greater Sydney.
+We own and operate 455 kilometres of stormwater channels and pipes across Greater Sydney.
 We work closely with local councils and other agencies to improve the health of our waterways, provide opportunities for stormwater reuse, and protect people and properties from flooding.
 Discover the projects that are underway.

-It's important to us to work with local councils and other agencies to manage Sydney’s stormwater system to maintain and improve our large, or ‘trunk’, stormwater channels and drains.
+It's important to us to work with local councils and other agencies to manage Sydney's stormwater system to maintain and improve our large (trunk) stormwater channels and drains.

-One way we do this is through 'naturalisation'.
+One way we do this is through naturalisation.
 Naturalisation greatly improves habitat for native birds and other animals.
-Our riverbank naturalisation projects, such as those at Powells Creek and Alexandra Canal, involve removing concrete from the steep channel walls and creating a more gently sloping edge stabilised with native plants and sandstone.
+Our riverbank naturalisation projects, such as those at Powells Creek and Cooks River, involve removing concrete from the steep channel walls and creating a more gently sloping edge stabilised with native plants and sandstone.

 We focus onto improve the ability of our urban environments to capture, treat and reuse stormwater before it has a chance to pollute and degrade our creeks and rivers.
 Our Waterway Health Improvement Program is an example of water sensitive urban design.